gumdropsteve/Harmonia/README.md

 The goal of this is to make sure dispute resolutionists take time to review the contents of a dispute, and actually assess the situation, before voting.

-Because they are not rewarded based on future earnings, and their voting record is public, dispute resolutionists are not motivated to vote with any intention other than "doing the right thing".
+Because they are not rewarded based on future earnings, and their voting records are public, dispute resolutionists are not motivated to vote with any intention other than "doing the right thing".

 ### How it Works
 **Agreement is made - Offer accepted**